Now is the time to prep your kitchen to make cooking with your CSA easier! Here are the things I use most often:

 An immersion blender is something I use a lot too, for making creamy soups or morning smoothies with veggies thrown in.

-I use my dutch oven (a heavey ceramic coated pan) a lot for roasts, like roasting a whole chicken, or slow cooks in the oven, but you can also just use a baking dish or even a cookie sheet with a good lip.
+I use my dutch oven (a heavy ceramic coated pan) a lot for roasts, like roasting a whole chicken, or slow cooks in the oven, but you can also just use a baking dish or even a cookie sheet with a good lip.

 If you want to get fancy and go to the next level of food preservation, you could look into a dehydrator and fermenting crocks.
-And some people tell me they love their mandoline, microplane grater and Julienne peeler, but so far, I've been able to live without those.
+And some people tell me they love their mandolin, microplane grater and Julienne peeler, but so far, I've been able to live without those.

 So tell me: what are your kitchen essentials?
 Did I miss anything?
 If you've been in the CSA awhile, and have some cooking tips for new members, please share, and I'll pass it along!
 Do you meal plan?
 Food prep the day you get your veggies?
 How do you make the CSA work for you?